noteed/nix-exps/README.md

 ## Notes

-In the build.sh scripts, a closure.tar.gz file is created: it contains both a cache directory and a result symlink into the Nix store.
-The cache directory is used as a binary cache when calling nix-restore on the symlink.
+In the `build.sh` script, a `closure.tar.gz` file is created: it contains both a cache directory and a result symlink into the Nix store.
+The cache directory is used as a binary cache when calling `nix-restore` on the symlink.

-Instead of using that directory and file:///cache, it is possible to push the directory to S3 and use https://some-bucket.
+Instead of using that directory and `file:///cache`, it is possible to push the directory to S3 and use `https://some-bucket`.

-The priority in in the nix-cache-info file should be lower than the one from cache.nixos.org.
+The priority in the `nix-cache-info` file should be lower than the one from `cache.nixos.org`.

 ## Exp-03